chaoticgd/wrench/docs/user_guide.md

 	0xa2f           0x40901         ioprp255.img
 	...

+### lz

+Decompresses and recompresses LZ compressed segments.
+These are not to be confused with the WAD files on the game's filesystem.
+The decompressor must be directed to look at the beginning of the WAD header which starts with "WAD" in ASCII.
+Sample usage:

+	$ ./bin/lz decompress LEVEL4.WAD gameplay.bin -o 0x1078800

 ### memmap

 Given an image of the game's memory (the eeMemory.bin file from an unzipped PCSX2 save state), determine its memory layout.
 Sample usage: